codefresh-io/docs.codefresh.io/_docs/api-examples/analytics-api-examples.md

-## Get list of pipelines
+##  Get list of pipelines /pipelinesDropdown

-Gets the list of
+Gets the list of pipelines - max number? what are the default settings? by pipeline name or ID.

 ### Headers